Continuing a series of interviews with this year's queer pioneers, IQ speaks to Can Büyükcinar, head of operations at Wizard Promotions in Germany

 To get to know this year’s queer pioneers a little better, we interviewed each individual on their challenges, triumphs, advice and more.

 Throughout the next month, IQ will publish a new interview each day.
-Catch up on the previous interview with David Jones (he/him/his), chief information officer at AEG in the UK.
+Catch up on the previous interview with Georgie Lanfranchi, tour manager/production coordinator at Only Helix in the UK.

 Tell us about a personal triumph in your career

 I don’t think that I have achieved that point yet but I am working toward it every day.
 For 15 years, I worked mostly unpaid and unregistered since the independent underground scene is not really a part of the music world in Turkey – luckily it is changing.
 I believe, in such a world, even existing is a triumph, waking up every morning, breathing, and being stubborn about what you do.

 What advice could you give to young queer professionals?